 Date: 21 December 2015The crisis has deepened pre-existing concerns regarding low wage and non-standard employment.
 Countries where unemployment increased most strongly during the crisis period also saw part-time employment increasing, particularly involuntary part-time work.
 With involuntary part-time workers, as a particular group of underemployed, facing especially high poverty rates, this was accompanied by an increase, on average, in the poverty risk associated with working part-time.
 However, this was not reflected in a marked increase in the overall in-work poverty rate because full-time work remains dominant and its poverty risk did not change markedly.
 The household context is of the essence when considering policy implications.

-Hanging in, but only just: Part-Time employment and in-work poverty through the crisis
+No. 2015-04 - Hanging in, but only just: Part-Time employment and in-work poverty through the crisis

 Horemans, J., Marx, I. & Nolan, B. (2015).
 'Hanging in, but only just: Part-time employment and in-work poverty throughout the crisis'.
 INET Oxford Working Paper No. 2015-04.